mrinallakhanpal/PythonMini-Project-258413/README.md

 Use         |Description
 ----------- |--------------------------------------------------------------------------
-ADD         |Input the two numbers in funcaddition() for addition function
+ADD         |Input the two numbers in addition() for addition function
-SUBTRACT    |Input the two numbers in funcsubtraction() for subtraction function
+SUBTRACT    |Input the two numbers in subtraction() for subtraction function
-MULTIPLY    |Input the two numbers in funcmultiplication() for multiplicationfunction DIVIDE      |Input the two numbers in funcdivision() for division function
+MULTIPLY    |Input the two numbers in multiplication() for multiplicationfunction AVERAGE     |Input the two numbers in average() for average function
-POWER       |Input a number to find the power of that number
-FACTORIAL   |Input a number to find the factorial.

 --------------------------------------------------------------------------------------------------------------------------------